-Procurement policy and procedures are determined and owned by the NOPCC.
-It aims to ensure that the supply of goods, services and works are procured in accordance with relevant legislation and in the most cost effective manner.
+Procurement policy and procedures are determined and owned by the NOPCC and the procurement policies and procedures aim to ensure that the supply of goods, services and works are procured in accordance with relevant legislation and in the most cost effective manner.
 They also aim to ensure that procurement activity is undertaken in a fair, transparent and consistent manner, ensuring the highest standards of probity and accountability.
-Procedures define the minimum processes expected of staff engaged in the procurement of goods, services and works on behalf of the NOPCC and the Force.
+Procedures define the minimum processes expected of staff engaged in the procurement of goods, services and works on behalf of the NOPCC.